 9. Look After Your Family

-Many Salespeople and others are working from home with young Children.
+Many Sales reps and others are working from home with young Children.
 The internet is an amazing resource and the barriers to learning are no longer financial or social, they are simply our appetite to learn.

 Children’s education need not suffer as long as they have wifi.
 No matter their age there are lots of really engaging and well-structured teaching lessons available online via the Khan Academy which is a not for profit online learning resource used by many Schools and Universities.